-Graphite for use in neutronic reactors is produced by impregnating calcined petroleum coke with pitch and $^{35}$ then graphitizing under heat.
+Graphite for use in neutronic reactors is produced by impregnating calcined petroleum coke with pitch and then graphetizing under heat.
 Several pitch impregnations may be made to increase density of the graphite.
-However, as petroleum coke and pitch are not readily subject to chemical purification, it is important that such raw materials be chosen with great care as to their impurity content, particularly as to boron and vanadium.
-The impurity reduction in K for graphite can be limited to from .01 to .015 by careful selection of the raw materials entering into the manufacture of graphite for use in 4. neutronic reactors.
+However, as petroleum coke and pitch are not readily subject to chemical purification, it is important that such raw 45 materials be chosen with great care as to their impurity content, particularly as to boron and vanadium.
+The impurity reduction in K for graphite can be limited to from .01 to .015 by careful selection of the raw materials entering into the manufacture of graphite for use in 50 neutronic reactors.

 Impurities in D2O are easier to control.
-D2O is produced in quantity with a purity of about 99.8 per cent. the main impurity being light water.
-This small amount of light water does not affect the efficiency of moderation and with some small changes in geometry of the lattice.
-95 per cent D2O, 5 per cent H2O can be used satisfactorily.
-However, the main effort in manufacturing D2O is in the early states of concentration, and no significant saving in cost can be made by stopping at 95 per cent 55 purity with respect to H2O.
+D2O is produced in quantity with a purity of about 99.8 percent, the main impurity being light water.
+This small amount of light water does not affect the efficiency of modera-55 tion and with some small changes in geometry of the lattice, 95 percent D2O, 5 percent H2O can be used satis-However, the main effort in manufacturing factorily.
+D2O is in the early states of concentration, and no significant saving in cost can be made by stopping at 95 percent 60 purity with respect to H2O.
 Other impurities in D2O are small to start with and are relatively unimportant.
-They come mostly from containers in which the D2O is handled. and with care such contamination is minimized.
-Contamination during use due to corrosion of tank walls, 60 uranium rod sheaths, etc., can be removed by distillation of the D2O if it is found that such impurities are impairing the operation of the reactor.
+They come mostly from containers in which the D2O is handled, and with care such contamination is minimized.
+Contamination during use due to corrosion of tank walls, uranium rod sheaths, etc., can be removed by distillation 65 of the D2O if it is found that such impurities are impairing the operation of the reactor.
 Be and BeO are susceptible to chemical purification.

-In any moderator, neutron bombardment during use 65 in a reactor tends to purify the moderator.
+In any moderator, neutron bombardment during use in a reactor tends to purify the moderator.
 For example, boron, an element having a high capture cross section is converted to lithium by neutron capture and subsequent alpha emission, and lithium has a much smaller capture cross section than boron.
-In D2O, light water contamination is reduced by conversion of the light water to heavy water by neutron capture.
+In D2O, light water contamination is reduced by conversion of the light water to heavy 75 water by neutron capture.
 Thus moderators improve with use, if not re-contaminated.

-The introduction of losses due to neutron absorbing materials formed in the uranium during operation at 75 high neutron densities will be later discussed.
+The introduction of losses due to neutron absorbing materials formed in the uranium during operation at high neutron densities will be later discussed.